Woodward If It Makes You Happy One Day

 Stand up for cross-ex right when the timer ends.
 Send docs quickly.
 Preferably in the last few seconds of their speech.

 Debate with integrity.
 Boo cheapshots.
-It is better to lose with honor, than win with fraud.
+It is better to lose with honor, than win by fraud.

 Georgia Tech '23 (History and Sociology)